392781/scikit-ntk/README.md

 ## Neural Tangent Kernel for `scikit-learn` Gaussian Processes

-**scikit-ntk** is implementation of the neural tangent kernel (NTK) for the `scikit-learn` machine learning library.
+**scikit-ntk** is implementation of the neural tangent kernel (NTK) for the `scikit-learn` machine learning library as part of "An Empirical Analysis of the Laplace and Neural Tangent Kernels" ([https://arxiv.org/abs/2208.03761](https://arxiv.org/abs/2208.03761)) master's thesis.
 This library is meant to directly integrate with [`sklearn.gaussian_process`](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.gaussian_process) module.
 This implementation of the NTK can be used in combination with other kernels to train and predict with Gaussian process regressors and classifiers.

 ## Installation